taskless/taskless/docs/get-started/nextjs.md

 1. The `jobName`, which uniquely identifies the job.
 It's a good idea to provide a recognizable name for debugging purposes.
 It can be either a string `"<name>" + uniqueid`, or an array of values which will be collapsed into a key `["name", uniqueId]`.
 When a job is enqueued with an identical name, it will be updated to the new payload; making it easy to search and track when a job is rerun.
 2. The `payload`, as was defined during your `createQueue` function

+If you're using Typescript, the typings for `enqueue()`'s `payload` object will be typed to the definition you provided during `createQueue`.

-When you enqueue this job, Taskless will moments later call `/queues/echo` with the payload `{ "content": "This is a sample message" }` at least once, and will confirm it receives a `200` response code.
+When you enqueue this job via `enqueue`, Taskless will send a request to `/api/queues/echo` with the payload `{ "content": "This is a sample message" }` at least once, and will confirm it receives a `200` response code.

 ## Errors